 This one catches people off guard.
 Most landlord insurance policies limit or suspend vandalism coverage if the property sits vacant for an extended period, typically 30 to 60 days depending on the insurer.
 The logic from the insurance side: vacant properties are higher-risk targets, and the insurer didn't price your policy assuming the unit would be empty for months at a time.

-What vandalism coverage does NOT include
+What vandalism coverage does not include

 How to file a vandalism insurance claim